fikkar2/RouterOS-AutoUpgradeFirmware/README.md

 ## 🧪 Disclaimer

 Use at your own risk.
 Always test scripts in a staging or non-critical environment before deploying to production routers.
-I am not responsible for any damage causes by this script.
+I am not responsible for any damage causes by this script and I am not representing Mikrotik by any means.

 ---